GsDevKit/sampleProject/README.md

 ##Getting Started with GsDevKitHome

-1. If you are completely unfamiliar with using git and/or, the following are good resources for getting your feet wet:
+1. If you are completely unfamiliar with using git and/or GitHub, then the following are good resources for getting your feet wet:

    1. [GitHub Hello world tutorial][31] --- the entire tutorial is hosted in your web browser.